baasbox/docs/source/index.md

 `GET /document/:collection/:ID`

 Retrieves the document in the collection specified with the ID provided as parameter.
-Only the owner of the document (besides his friends and users with admin role) can retrieve it.
+Only the owner of the document (users with admin role) can retrieve it.

 Parameter | Description
 --------- | -----------